The Iowa Family & Educator Partnership resources have been moved to I3 Iowa IDEA Information. A Page I Hand-out for families will be coming soon.

 - Little Free Libraries

-- Upcoming Workshops for Families and Educators
+- Upcoming Professional Learning for Families and Educators

 The FEP, started in 1984, provides a unique opportunity for parents and educators to build partnerships to improve educational programs for children and young adults with special needs.
 Previously, the program was known as Parent and Educator Connection (PEC).
 Modeling an effective collaborative partnership, the FEP is staffed by a family coordinator who brings the perspective of a parent with a child having special needs and an educator coordinator who brings the perspective of an educator.
 Each of Iowa’s Area Education Agencies (AEAs) employs these staff to guide the program within the AEA.
 They collaborate directly with parents, local education agencies, and agencies outside the educational system.